-The following state programs must be subtracted from the "Total Maximum WCG and CBS to Eligible College Bound Scholars" amount in determining the amount to fund from the CBS program.
+The following state programs must be subtracted from the "Total Maximum WCG and CBS to Eligible College Bound Scholars" amount in determining the amount to fund from the CBS program:

-- Washington College Grant Due to 100 percent coordination requirements, all eligible CBS Scholars must receive a maximum Washington College Grant award. - Passport to College Promise Scholarship A state scholarship program for current and former foster youth and, beginning on July 1, 2019, unaccompanied homeless youth.
+- ➤ Washington College Grant Due to 100 percent coordination requirements, all eligible CBS Scholars must receive a maximum Washington College Grant award. - ➤ Passport to College Scholarship A state scholarship program for current and former foster youth and unaccompanied homeless youth.